wp-plugins/advertising-manager/readme.txt

 Load the page and Advertising Manager will revert to that version of the database and re-attempt the upgrade.

 = How can I share revenue with my authors? =

-1. Load YOUR ad into Advertising manager.
+1. Load YOUR ad into Advertising Manager.
-1. Set the weight of this ad to be 100.
-1. Configure the other parameters of the ad as you see fit.
-1. Copy this ad.
-Make sure to keep the name the same (so the ad will rotate).
-1. In 'Display Options', select the author who you want to share revenue with.
-1. In 'Account Details' section, replace the ID with your partner's ID.
-1. Depending on what % you want to show, set the weight appropriately.
-For example, if you want to show 2 ads from your author for every 1 ad for you, then set the author ad weight to 200 (e.g. 200 / (200 + 100) = 66.7% rev share)
+1. Load your AUTHOR's ad into Advertising Manager
+1. In your author's ad, be sure to select the authors username in Display Options
+1. Set the weights of the ads according to your revenue share.
+The easiest way to do this is to set YOUR ad weight to 36, and then set the weight of your author's ad according to the revenue share deal.
+For 10% revenue share, set the author ad weight to 4; 20% = 9; 33% = 18; 40% = 24; 50% = 36; 60% = 54; 66.7% = 72; 70% = 84; 80% = 144; 90% = 324.
+For the nerdy wonks out there, the formula is (AUTHOR AD WEIGHT) = (MY AD WEIGHT * REVENUE SHARE) / (1 - REVENUE SHARE)

 = Where can I get more information? =